 State of RAAC

-RAAC is 40 years old!!
-For four decades, we have been celebrating art in Rappahannock County.
-Our support for the arts takes many forms — creating, partnering, sponsoring, and producing arts events.
-We’ve grown to become a core player in making our rural county a lively and vital place.
+During 2023 we celebrated four decades of supporting the arts in Rappahannock County—creating, partnering, sponsoring, and producing arts events.
+We’ve become a core player in making our rural county a lively and vital place to live.

-- Sperryville Summer Concerts—neighbors listened and danced to their favorite local bands as they picnicked at the confluence of the north and south forks of the Thornton River.
+- Sperryville Summer Concerts (May-September)—neighbors listened and danced to their favorite local bands as they picnicked at the confluence of the north and south forks of the Thornton River.
 RAAC teamed with the Sperryville Community Alliance to make these free monthly outdoor concerts happen.

-- July 2nd Concert at Avon Hall—RAAC co-sponsored the post-Covid return of the Bourgeois Concert Band to the delight of all.
+- July 2nd Concert at Avon Hall—RAAC co-sponsored the John Bourgeois Concert Band to the delight of all.

-- 4th of July Festival—RAAC financed the music before the fireworks as big crowds gathered for the resumption of this popular community event produced by the Sperryville Fire Department.
+- 4th of July Festival—RAAC financed music by Gold Top before the fireworks as big crowds gathered for this popular event produced by the Sperryville Fire Department.

 - SperryFest Music—RAAC arranged for local bands to entertain happy visitors at this annual free event produced by the Sperryville Community Alliance.

-- John Jackson Piedmont Blues Festival—RAAC co-sponsored the music for this Virginia Cooperative Extension event honoring an amazing Rappahannock native.
+- John Jackson Piedmont Blues Festival—RAAC co-sponsored the music for this Virginia Cooperative Extension event honoring a renown Rappahannock native.

-- We kicked off 2023 with our first indoor concert on January 7th featuring top Rappahannock singers and songwriters.
+- We kicked off 2024 with another indoor concert on January 6th featuring favorite Rappahannock singer-songwriters.

-The Fall Art Tour returned in all of its glory showcasing nearly 40 studios and galleries with 80 participating artists.
-Record numbers of visitors attended the Tour with many enjoying our local restaurants and lodgings in addition to seeing and buying artwork.
+Fall Art Tour — returned in all its glory, showcasing nearly 40 studios and galleries with 80 participating artists.
+In 2023, we reinstituted the Headquarters Gallery as the center of gravity for the Tour.
+Large numbers of visitors attended the Tour and also enjoyed our local restaurants and lodgings along with seeing and buying artwork.
 The Art Tour now plays an important role in furthering the County’s tourism goals, and RAAC has increased participation by making the Tour free for visitors.

-Community Theater catapulted from a 2-year hiatus into four successful productions—two stage readings, the return of No Ordinary Person (an evening of autobiographical stories), and sold-out performances of A Christmas Carol that featured 17 children.
-Adding to this momentum is the arrival of new thespians expressing interest in future productions!
+Community Theater — returned after a long covid-imposed hiatus with four successful productions including two stage readings, No Ordinary Person, and sold-out performances of A Christmas Carol featuring 17 children.
+Adding to this momentum was the arrival of new thespians ready to mount the stage!

-RAAC’s Mitchell Arts Fund continued to inject needed financial resources into the arts community—over $50,000 in awards last year to individuals and organizations!
+RAAC’s Mitchell Arts Fund — continued to inject needed financial resources into the arts community—to individuals and organizations.
 Grants supported community performances by and for students, dance scholarships, creation and production of original music, arts and crafts camp, art and music classes, workshops and more.
-We have awarded over $350,000 over the past 12 years!

-From a Financial Perspective RAAC remains rock solid.
-We continue to operate in the black, and have a contingency fund to cover challenges and opportunities.
-For example, we used some of those funds early in the pandemic to support local artists who were hurt monetarily by closures.
+Financial Perspective — RAAC remains rock solid.
+We operate in the black, and have a contingency fund to cover challenges and opportunities such as our new theater.

-Our Conviction is that a community infused with the arts is stronger, livelier, and more connected.
-This conviction has remained true since our founding 40 years ago.
+Our Conviction — a community infused with the arts is stronger, livelier, and more connected.
+This conviction has remained true since our founding 40+ years ago.

 Matthew Black, President